 - Gary Girton, Randolph County Commissioner’s (Local Government)

 - Rick Garringer, Indiana Department of Natural Resources,Law Enforcement (Environmental)

 - Angie Martin, Randolph Co.
 Economic Services (Community Services)

 LEPC Legal Notice

-The Randolph County Emergency Planning Committee will hold its meetings for the year 2011 at 8 AM at Winchester, Indiana on the following dates: February 2nd, May 4th, August 3rd, and November 2nd, and at such other times as shall be duly authorized by act of the Committee or its Chairman.
+The Randolph County Emergency Planning Committee will hold its meetings for the year 2017 at 8:30 AM at the Randolph County Sheriff’s Department, 155 E. South Street, Winchester, IN; on the following dates: February 1, May 3, August 2, November 1, and at such other times as shall be duly authorized by act of the Committee or its Chairman.
 All interested parties are encouraged to attend.

-Our LEPC by-laws were updated and passed by the committee on August 19, 2010.
-The by-laws are posted below in the attachement area.
+Our LEPC by-laws were updated and passed by the committee on February 1, 2017.
+The by-laws are posted in the forms section of the county website.

 Reported Hazardous Materials

 There are a large number of fixed site facilities reporting hazardous chemical substances.
 Planning for each individual facility should be carried out doing a Hazard Analysis.
 Fixed site facilities report present levels of inventories via Tier II forms.
 Analysis of these forms indicate storing and/or processing hazardous materials pose an overall limited threat to the general population of Randolph County.

 There are 28 hazardous material fixed facilities with 11 of the 28 being an extremely hazardous substance (EHS) fixed facility in the county that are subject to the requirements of SARA Title III and will participate in the planning and Right-to-Know provisions of the law.